-Unverified information is not specifically regulated, yet must be considered embedded in the market abuse regulation framework in accordance with Act 8/2013 which is sided with the MAR.
+Unverified information is not specifically regulated, yet supervision of this area is embedded in the market abuse regulation framework in accordance with Act 8/2013 which is based on the EU's Market Abuse Regulation.
 See 7.9 Market Integrity Principles.